ZacharyIrlbeck/take-home-1/log.md

 - how can I tell if a click corresponds to an element?
 - how can I get an element to follow the mouse?
 - how can I check if the element is reasonably close to where it's supposed to be, or the "correct answer"?

+I added the ability to move the dots, but the follow the mouse at a strange distance.
+Also, when I try and move them around over the background of hte logo, it works as if clicking the image.
+This explains the initalX - clientX thing, as well as the e.preventDefault in the move function.

+Okay, so far running into the most challenging part, which is understanding the need for the x and y offsets and intial position to make the image track accurately with the mouse.